erasmus-without-paper/ewp-specs-api-bm-mobilities/README.md

 If you decide to implement the client side of this API, be aware, that until a stable version is released, this API can change to a large extent.**

-It allows external clients to report their mobilities to Beneficiary Module.
+It allows external clients to report their mobilities to the Beneficiary Module.

+Beneficiary Module is the system for the management of projects that received an EU grant under the Erasmus+ programme.
+The Tool is developed by the European Commission for beneficiaries of these projects.
+In the Beneficiary Module you can provide all the information on projects, identify participants and mobility activities, complete and update budget information, generate and follow-up participant reports and generate and submit own report(s) to your National Agency.
+The Beneficiary Module Guide can be found here: [https://wikis.ec.europa.eu/x/KKT-AQ](https://wikis.ec.europa.eu/x/KKT-AQ).

 Security